SameurMkaouar/Best-Dates-And-Fruits-Prod/README.md

 ## Support

-For support, email direction@bestdatesandfruits.com or visit our contact page.
+For support, send an email to direction@bestdatesandfruits.com or visit our contact page.
 "# bdf"